 The second building block, which came about before open source became the widespread norm for software projects, includes applications that ship as part of the standard Erlang/OTP distribution.
 You can view each application as a way of packaging resources in OTP, where applications may have dependencies on other applications.
-The applications include tools, libraries, interfaces towards other languages and programming environments, databases and database drivers, standard components and protocol stacks.
-The OTP documentation does a fine job in separating them into the following subsets:
+The applications include tools, libraries, interfaces toward other languages and programming environments, databases and database drivers, standard components, and protocol stacks.
+The OTP documentation does a fine job of separating them into the following subsets:

 - The basic applications include the following:

-- the Erlang runtime system (erts)
+- The Erlang runtime system (erts)

-- the kernel
+- The kernel

-- the standard libraries (stdlib)
+- The standard libraries (stdlib)

-- the system application support libraries (sasl)
+- The system architecture support libraries (sasl)

-They include tools and basic building blocks needed to architect, create, start and upgrade your system.
+They provide the tools and basic building blocks needed to architect, create, start, and upgrade your system.
 We cover the basic applications in detail throughout this book.
-Together with the compiler, these are the minimal subset of applications needed in any system written in Erlang/OTP needed to do anything meaningful.
+Together with the compiler, these are the minimal subset of applications necessary in any system written in Erlang/OTP to do anything meaningful.